yugabyte/yugabyte-db/docs/content/v1.1/develop/tools/cqlsh.md

 ## Overview

 `cqlsh` is a command-line shell for interacting with Yugabyte DB through YCQL.
-It is installed as part of YugaByte DB and is located in the bin directory of YugaByte home.
+It is installed as part of Yugabyte DB and is located in the bin directory of YugaByte home.
 It is also available for download and install from [YugaByte's Github repository](https://github.com/yugabyte/cqlsh/releases).

 ## Example